nats-io/natscli/README.md

 Here we ask for just 1 message - `nats-req` only shows 1 - but you can fetch a batch of messages by varying the argument.
 This combines well with the `AckAll` Ack policy.

-### Fetching from a message set by sequence
+### Fetching From a Message Set By Sequence

-If you know the message set sequence of a message you can fetch it directly, this does not support acks.
+If you know the Message Set sequence of a message you can fetch it directly, this does not support acks.
 Do a Request() to `$JS.BYSEQ.ORDERS` sending it the message sequence as payload.
 Here the prefix is defined in `server.JetStreamMsgBySeqPre`.

 ```nohighlight
 $ nats-req '$JS.BYSEQ.ORDERS' '1'